Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that takes a list of words as input and prints only words that appear exactly once 14-findthatword
-This file displays lines containing the pattern "root" from the file /etc/passwd
+This file displays lines containing the pattern "root" from the file /etc/passwd 15-countthatword
+This file displays the number of lines that contain the pattern "bin" in the file /etc/passwd